funilrys/PyFunceble/docs/configuration.rst

     But as we except the user to modify the configuration files as they want, we fallback to the following.

-Under Mac we look for the following directory in their order.
-If any configuration directory is found, the system propose you to install them automatically on the first configuration file.
+Under MacOS we look for the following directories in their order.
+If any configuration directory is found, the system proposes you to install them automatically on the first configuration file.

 1. :code:`~/Library/Application Support/PyFunceble`
 2. :code:`${PWD}`